 1. Suspend Privileges.
 Sometimes the best option is to suspend a person's privileges until the fines are paid.
-However, the association may need to amend its governing documents before implementing this strategy.

 2. Small Claims Court.
 Associations can sue for fines in small claims court.
 The benefit is that there is very little expense involved and an abstract of judgment can be recorded against the owner's property.